Kleinkieser/kleinkieser.github.io/Pages/Music.md

 permalink: /music/
 ---

-### This is MixK's music
+### This is mixr's music
-I'm planning on having everything related to my hobby listed here - not just stuff relating to my alterego, MixK.
+I'm planning on having everything related to my hobby listed here - not just stuff relating to my alterego, miksr.
 This will include, but isn't limited to:
- - My releases
+ - My releases/mixes and such
- - plugins (with Links)
  - other artists releases
- - Dynasty and D.O.C news
  - events

 <!-- For adding more songs: Place entire embed code inside another <div></div>.
 Then remove everything inside the <a></a> thats in the iframe part of the embed code.
 Should be good to go. -->